-When you walk out into public, you naturally expect the shops, restaurants, and venues you visit to be reasonably safe to walk on.
+When you walk in public, you naturally expect the shops, restaurants, and other venues you visit to be reasonably safe.
 That goes for all surfaces you step on, including sidewalks and staircases.
 Unfortunately, property owners don’t always take the necessary steps to keep their premises free from hazards that put the public at risk.

-If you’ve been injured a slip and fall, or trip and fall, accident in New York City, White Plains, or anywhere else in the state of New York, contact our slip & fall injury lawyers.
+If you have been injured in a slip and fall, or trip and fall, accident in New York City, White Plains, or anywhere else in the state of New York, contact our experienced slip/trip and fall injury lawyers.
 You may be entitled to financial compensation for your injuries, as well as your medical expenses, lost income and other damages, under New York premises liability law.

-The White Plains slip trip and fall lawyers at Lever & Ecker, PLLC can help.
-We have a long record of taking a stand against negligent property owners and their insurance companies, working hard to get our clients the full and fair financial justice they deserve.
+The White Plains slip/trip, and fall lawyers at Lever & Ecker, PLLC, have a long record of taking a stand against negligent property owners and their insurance companies.
+Our team always strives to give our clients the best chance at securing the financial justice they deserve.

-We take these cases personally, and we fight for our clients as we would fight for our families.
-We’re here to stand in your corner and help you navigate the claims process strategically—from beginning to end.
+We take slip, trip and fall cases personally and fight for our clients as we would fight for our own families.
+We are here to stand in your corner and help you navigate the legal process strategically—from beginning to end.

-A slip and fall accident happens when someone slips on another person’s property, causing them to suffer an injury.
-When the accident involves a tripping hazard, it may be referred to as a “trip and fall accident” instead.
+A slip and fall accident is when someone slips on another person’s property, causing them to suffer an injury.
+When the accident involves a tripping hazard, it is generally referred to as a “trip and fall accident.”

 Businesses, homeowners, and property managers generally have a duty to ensure the safety of their premises.
 Among other things, this includes the duty to: